-- situations, the eligibility requirements of each benefit plan must be met before coverage becomes effective. - The County will make contributions to the appropriate health & welfare plans on behalf of employees who are regularly scheduled to work and who are compensated for at least eighty (80) hours per month. - Participants who have not previously been on health and welfare benefits must meet eligibility requirements in the PTE Local 17 Agreement to be eligible for health and welfare benefits coverage.
-Employees whose health and welfare benefits are being reinstated will be subject to the waiting periods specified in plan documents. - Participants who were on the payroll on November 18, 1997 can maintain their seventy-five (75) hour benefit eligibility threshold in the PTE Local 17 Bargaining Agreement while in a job share arrangement.
+- The County will make contributions to the appropriate health & welfare plans on behalf of employees who are regularly scheduled to work and who are compensated for at least eighty (80) hours per month. - Participants who have not previously been on health and welfare benefits must meet eligibility requirements in the PROTEC 17 Agreement to be eligible for health and welfare benefits coverage.
+Employees whose health and welfare benefits are being reinstated will be subject to the waiting periods specified in plan documents. - Participants who were on the payroll on November 18, 1997 can maintain their seventyfive (75) hour benefit eligibility threshold in the PROTEC17 Bargaining Agreement while in a job share arrangement.
 This threshold will apply for eligibility for health & welfare benefits, sick leave accruals, holidays, and vacation accruals.